 Ironically, the owner of Segway, Inc., the manufacturer of the Segway HT also died after falling off of a cliff while operating a Segway.
 Jimi Heselden died in September 2010 after falling 80 feet.

 Insurance companies, such as Progressive, have begun to offer Segway-specific insurance policies to cover accidents related to Segways.

-If you or a family member have been injured by another’s negligence, contact the Brassel, Alexander & Rice for a free consultation.
+If you or a family member have been injured by another’s negligence, contact the Brassel Alexander for a free consultation.